 Now go down to the section labeled "Department and Agency".
 Then click on the phrase labeled "Show Additional Department and Agency Search Options".
 In the box labeled "Choose Department" click on "Department of Agriculture".
 Next, in the box labeled "Then refine your agency choice" click on "All Department of Agriculture" (we suggest that you do NOT click on a specific sub agency).
 Once "All Department of Agriculture" is highlighted, click on the button to the right labeled "Add".
 Finally, click on the button labeled "Search Jobs" at the bottom of the page.
 You will then see a list of all the Department of Agriculture job openings for your state.
-The "Location" line, listed just below each job opening's basic description, will indicate the exact city or town for that particular job opening.
+The "Location" line, listed just below each job opening.
 There may be many pages of job openings, make sure that you look at ALL of the pages.
 To apply for any of these job openings, simply click on the job title.
 You will then see a full description of the job.
 To apply for this position, simply click on the "How to Apply" tab at the top of the screen and follow the instructions.